Jacqueline Flindall: Further career

 Flindall broadened her management experience as an Assistant Superintendent at the Prince of Wales and St. Ann's Hospital group of Tottenham, North London.
 Thereafter, she became Assistant Matron at the new Wexham Park Hospital, Slough.
 In 1969, Flindall was appointed as the Chief Nursing Officer and given the task of commissioning the new Northwick Park Hospital, Harrow.
 In 1973, she was acknowledged for recognising the role of the hospital's integrated Personnel department in nursing issues such as welfare and recruitment.
 In 1975, Flindall stood as a candidate for election for the General Nursing Council.

 Following the 1973 National Health Service Reorganisation Act, Flindall was appointed as Chief Nursing Officer to the Oxfordshire Health Authority and remained in post for ten years.
 In a 1975 article, Flindall discussed the challenges posed by the reorganisation act in terms of a new three-tiered organisational structure, ensuing communication challenges, and alteration of staff roles.
 With emerging shortfalls in community care, post discharge from hospital, Flindall took part in 1974 debates regarding the development of preventative and post discharge community care, contemporary choices, and priorities.
 Also, in her role overviewing community nurse training and resources, she wrote to the British Medical Journal in 1976 commenting on use of nurses in GP practice leading to possible depletions in the district.
-Flindall later gave impetus and support to the Nursing Development Unit at Burford Hospital in Oxfordshire.
+Flindall later gave impetus and support to the Nursing Development Unit at Burford Cottage Hospital in Oxfordshire.
 The Burford Unit was an innovative nurse-led community-facility led by nurses, however with the central idea of patient involvement in care.
 Flindall provided the introduction to a book on the therapeutic style of treatments being implemented at the Burford Unit.
 In 1983, just before leaving Oxford, Flindall failed to gain the support of Oxfordshire nurses for her proposal of a nurse contribution towards an Educational Trust Fund for non-statutory training.

 In 1983, Flindall was appointed as Regional Nursing Officer of the Wessex Region where she remained for two years at which point she took early retirement from a substantive NHS role.